simoneddeland/proc-sharp/README.md

 ![Screenshot from example program](procsharp_screenshot.png "Screenshot from example program")

 ### Drawing images
 The following example shows how to load and draw an image.
-The Program.cs is the same as in the previous example.
 The image file "moose.png" should be places in the folder called "content" which is included in the ProcSharp template.

 ```csharp
 using System;